badhon252/Candidates-portal/README.md

 # Candidates-Portal Documentation

-This documentation provides an overview of the **Movie Vault** project, which is built using Next.js, TypeScript, Tailwind CSS, Prisma, and a Postgres container (Docker).
+This documentation provides an overview of the *Candidates portals** project, which is built using Next.js, TypeScript, Tailwind CSS, Prisma, and a Postgres container (Docker).

 ## To clone this repository:
 ```git clone git@github.com:badhon252/Candidates-portal.git```